Both our services and these resources are free!

 What is Tenant Representation?

-In most real estate transactions the broker represents the landlord or owner.
-If the broker has a written agency agreement with the owner, he has a legal obligation to represent the best interest of the owner and negotiate the best deal possible for him.
+In many real estate transactions, the broker represents the landlord or owner.
+If the broker has a written agency agreement with the owner, the broker has a legal obligation to represent the best interest of the owner, and negotiate the best deal possible.
 Conversely, a Tenant Representative has a fiduciary duty to negotiate the best possible deal for the Tenant.
-A Tenant Representative will present you with an array of properties that meet your needs objectives and will help you negotiate favorable terms in your lease.
+A Tenant Representative will present you with a range of properties that meet your needs, and will help you negotiate favorable terms in your lease.

 What type of businesses does Tenant Real Estate Advisors represent?